King Eider overview

 - The Happy face/Sad face behaviour chart

 Particularly good work or good behaviour is rewarded through individual merit points, which the children collect to achieve merit certificates.
 Children in Harlequin and King Eider receive a certificate every 25 merits, and the certificates represent precious stones or metals: 25 merits=Topaz, 50 merits=Emerald up to a top award of Platinum.
+For every 100 merits, children are able to pick a prize off our prize table.
+Each week a Class Star is chosen for our achievement assembly, Teacher Awards and Headteacher Awards are also given out by teachers; children will receive a certificate in assembly on Friday and their parents are invited to come along and see their amazing work.

 Positive behaviour is encouraged through a Happy face/Sad face chart, and at the end of each week children on the Happy face are able to enjoy Reward time and have the opportunity to take part in a special chosen activity on Friday.

 Your child will have a school reading book selected from our collections, and the opportunity to change their book up to twice a week.
-During the week children will read one to one with a teacher or adult helper, and staff will record reading progress, confidence and comprehension in their Reading record, signing off to confirm when a book has been finished and it is time for a new title to be chosen.
-The Reading record also enables you to record your child’s home reading, and we would encourage you to listen to your child read as often as you can, and ask questions to check their understanding and develop their vocabulary.
+During the week children will read one to one with a teacher or adult helper, and staff will record reading progress, confidence and comprehension in their reading record, signing off to confirm when a book has been finished and it is time for a new title to be chosen.
+The reading record also enables you to record your child’s home reading, and we would encourage you to listen to your child read as often as you can, and ask questions to check their understanding and develop their vocabulary.
 This in turn supports the development of reading and writing skills in the classroom.
 The Keyrings reading assessment questions contain lots of ideas to help you check that your child has understood what they have read: